Jeanne-Hippolyte Devismes

-Jeanne-Hippolyte Devismes (January 4, 1770, Lyon — January 12, 1836, Caudebec-en-Caux) (née Jeanne-Hippolyte Moyroud) was a French composer.
-She studied the piano with Daniel Steibelt and married the director of the Académie Royale de Musique (the Paris Opéra), Anne-Pierre-Jacques Devismes du Valgay.
-Her only known works are a song, "La Dame Jacinthe", and an opera, Praxitėle, which was first staged at the Paris Opéra on 24 July 1800.
+Jeanne-Hippolyte Devismes (née Moyroud, 4 January 1770 — 12 January 1836) was a French composer.

+Born in Lyon, she studied the piano with Daniel Steibelt and married the director of the Académie Royale de Musique (the Paris Opéra), Jacques de Vismes.
+Her only known works are a song, "La Dame Jacinthe", and an opera, Praxitėle, ou la ceinture, which was first staged at the Paris Opéra on 24 July 1800.
 The work was a success and ran for 16 performances.
 The score has not survived complete.
+Devismes died in Caudebec-en-Caux.